thistleknot/Capstone-577/readme.txt

 Percent formula
 	To get more dispersion, increase holdoutreset loop to say 100 and set resample loop max to 1.
 This will be somewhat expensive but will force a reshuffle of the dataset each pass.
 As is a CV of 10 simulates this effectively enough without being as expensive.

+	Imagine the holdout is you shuffle the cards (~reseed & holdout sample) and then take a set of cards away from a deck (macro: holdoutset & nonholdoutset) and resample is you take a subsample from this set (micro: pretrain=data.train & holdout=data.text)

+		Due to this sampling, variations occur during 2a tablization within each holdoutSet's iteration

 	The ^3 is for reseed, holdout reset, remonte carlo.

 		Normally, one only needs to do one seed, therefore reducing to ^2